gershtein/imath/README.md

   *note* all integers are assumed to be signed

-  all variables have units, stored in a map <string,int>, with string a unit (i.e. "phi") and int the power
+  all variables have units, stored in a map <string,int>, with string a unit (i.e. "phi") and int the power.
-                   "2" is always present in the map, and it's int pair is referred to as 'shift' units are properly combined / propagated through calculations adding/subtracting variables with different units throws an exception adding/subtracting variables with different shifts is allowed and is handled correctly
+                   "2" is always present in the map, and it's int pair is referred to as 'shift'. units are properly combined / propagated through calculations. adding/subtracting variables with different units throws an exception. adding/subtracting variables with different shifts is allowed and is handled correctly.

 *calculate()* method re-calculates the variable double and int values based on its operands
                    returns false in case of overflows and/or mismatches between double and int calculations.